billsix/programmingFromTheGroundUp/docs/source/firstprog.rst

 ``.int``
    Ints (which differ from the ``int`` instruction) take up two storage locations for each number.
-These are limitted to numbers between 0 and 65535.
+These are limited to numbers between 0 and 65535.
 [9]_

 ``.long``